 - Without a stopper tab

-If you’re having a ruff time training your pup to walk nicely on a leash, a slip collar may just be the solution you’ve been looking for.
-Check out slip collars and learn more about them here.
+If you’re having a ruff time training your pup to walk nicely on a leash, a slip collar or lead may just be the solution you’ve been looking for.
+With consistent training and regular walks, you can effortlessly teach your dog that pulling or lunging on the leash is bad behavior.
+Soon enough, taking walks will be a pleasure for both of you.
+Check out dogID’s selection of slip leads and slip collars, and learn more about them here.

-To learn about other types of collars and find the best fit for your dog, read our blog on choosing the right collar.
+To learn about other types of collars and how to find the best fit for your dog, read our blog on choosing the right collar.